Also known as Birth Day Foccacia and adapted from Cook’s Illustrated, May 1997, with extra help from Martha Rose Shulman in the New York Times.

 Transfer dough to lightly oiled bowl, turn to coat with oil, and cover tightly with plastic wrap.
 Let rise in warm, draft-free area until dough is puffy and doubled in volume, about 1 hour.

 While the dough rises, make the tomato sauce.
 Heat the olive oil over medium heat in a medium saucepan or skillet and add the garlic.
 Cook, stirring, until it begins to smell fragrant, 30 seconds to a minute, and add the tomatoes and salt to taste.
-Cook, stirring often, for about 10 minutes, until the tomatoes have cooked down slightly to a fragrant sauce.
+Cook, stirring often, for about 20 minutes, until the tomatoes have cooked down to a fragrant sauce.
 Stir in the thyme.
 Taste and adjust salt, and add pepper.
 Remove from the heat.

 With wet hands to prevent sticking, halve the dough and flatten each piece to an 10-inch round on a large, lightly oiled baking sheet or pizza pan.
 Cover dough with lightly greased or oil-sprayed plastic wrap; let rise in warm, draft-free area until dough is puffy and doubled in volume, 30 to 45 minutes.